 For a larger tomato crop without issues like blossom end rot, invite beneficial bugs and pollinators into your garden by planting flowers that attract them.

-You can also add a bug house to encourage beneficial insects to stick around.
+Add a bug house to encourage beneficial insects to stick around.

 If you do not see many pollinating insects in your garden you can opt to use a hand pollinator or even use a small paintbrush to ensure your tomatoes are fully pollinated.